 Even if you have to catch up on email after-hours, schedule them to go out during work hours.
 You may feel like being a manager means being in work-mode constantly, but knowing when to step away from the computer will do a world of good for your team’s productivity and morale.

 “I think the best way is to lead by example,” said De Ridder.
 “I set meetings for 20 minutes, come with a clear agenda, and end meetings on time.
 This shows respect for my team and their time.”

 Every leader has to learn the value of a healthy work-life balance.
 For Lightbody, that revelation took him by surprise.
-Originally planning to establish an office in Portland, the COVID-19 pandemic and the pivot to remote work forced his team to fully restructure their work schedules.
-It also meant looking at productivity and time management differently, too.
+Originally planning to establish an office in Portland, Oregon, the Covid-19 pandemic and the pivot to remote work forced his team to fully restructure their work schedules.
+It also meant looking at productivity and work management differently, too.
 The circumstances weren’t ideal, but Lightbody says that the changes were overwhelmingly positive.

 “We built processes and policies that gave us all a lot more flexibility in our work and lives, which has led to happier and more productive people,” he said.
 “Speaking personally, as much as Zoom school has been painful, I’ve been immensely grateful for the time I’ve gotten with my three young kids.
 I would have missed out on a lot due to business travel and office time.”

 Frequently Asked Questions